 - Referred to AADAC

 The possession or use of a weapon, fireworks or explosives is prohibited.
 Cases may be reported to the R.C.M.P.

 We hope all students will take pride in our school and demonstrate appropriate respect for the facility.
 Non-accidental damage to or theft of property or equipment will be assessed, and restitution will be required.

 Students are expected to use appropriate language during formal and informal interactions with teachers, peers and support staff in a school setting.
 Written work and materials brought to school should also meet the standards of acceptable language.

 Students have the right to be in a safe and caring environment.
 Harassment in any form will not be tolerated.
 Bullying of any sort is unacceptable behaviour.
 Any student who engages in or who supports or encourages others in harassing, intimidating, violent or discriminatory behaviour, whether it is verbal, non-verbal or physical, is not meeting their responsibility to respect others and, therefore, will be subject to disciplinary procedures.
 The school does not condone any initiation activities.
 Students who engage in or in any way party to such activities will be subject to disciplinary measures, even if the activity does not occur on school property during school time.

 We value and respect personal privacy.
 Cameras of all types (cell phones, etc.) are to be used only as directed by a staff member.

 Safe & Caring Schools Initiatives

-The Peace Wapiti Public School Division maintains a division-wide Safe and Caring Schools Initiative in an attempt to make schools safe places for all involved.
-Within this division partnership, Sexsmith Secondary School adheres to the commitment of zero tolerance for violence, discrimination, and harassment.
+The Peace Wapiti Public School Division maintains a division-wide Safe and Caring Schools Initiative to make schools safe for all involved.
+Within this division partnership, Sexsmith Secondary School is committed to zero tolerance for violence, discrimination, and harassment.
 In most circumstances, consequences for verbal and physical violence will result in suspension.
 You can find the full division policy here.